sboagibm/fluent-plugin-amqp/README.md

 The example configuration below shows how to setup a direct exchange, with multiple consumers each receiving events.

-> Note: A manual step is required to bind the exchange to queues reading
-> events - This will be resolved by [#16](https://github.com/giraffi/fluent-plugin-amqp/issues/16)

 ### Matcher - Writes to Exchange